guacsec/guac-docs/guacvisualizer.md

 ## Step 1: Clone the GUAC visualizer repo

-1. We highly suggest cloning it in the same path as you cloned the main GUAC repo.
+1. We highly suggest cloning the GUAC visualizer repo in the same path as you cloned the main GUAC repo.
   ```bash
   git clone git@github.com:guacsec/guac-visualizer.git
   ```

 2. Change directories into the repo.
   ```bash
   cd guac-visualizer
   ```